A NSW Government website

 Visual accessibility

-• Supports zoom up to 400% without loss of content or functionality
+• It supports zoom up to 400% without loss of content or function.

-• Adapts to smaller viewports and high zoom by allowing text to wrap
+• It adapts to smaller viewports and high zoom by allowing text to wrap.

-Teams should avoid overriding styles or layout, as doing so may reduce visibility or make it harder to use in high-stress situations.
+Avoid overriding the component's styles or layout, as this can reduce visibility or make the control harder to use in high-stress situations.

 Assistive technology testing